How To Nail Your Interview

 Practice listening carefully

 Even if it feels like you’re bursting with questions to ask on your interview… listening is much more important than talking.
 Don’t interrupt or cut off the client when she/he is talking.
-Instead, try to be as present and engaged as possible, and remember to make eye contact and take discrete notes during the call.
+Instead, try to be as present and engaged as possible, and remember to make eye contact and take discreet notes during the call.
 By actively listening, you are demonstrating respect and patience, and this will also help build a genuine rapport between you and the interviewer.
 Once the interviewer is done asking their questions, you can ask a few questions of your own.

 Plan the next step